bvbohnen/X3_Customizer/Documentation.md

     Requires: L/x3story.obj

       Removes the cutscene that plays when placing factories by shortening the duration to 0.
 Also prevents the player ship from being stopped.
 May still have some visible camera shifts for an instant.

+ * Remove_Modified_Check

+    Requires: L/x3story.obj

+      Partially removes the modified flag check for achievements.
+This will allow achievements to display and increment, but is not sufficient on its own for unlocks.
+(May need to be paired with a modified executable.)

+      * hide_modified_flag
+        - Bool, set to True to hide the **modified** flag on the player info tab.

  * Set_LaserTower_Equipment (incompatible with: LU, TC)